NHSDigital/im1-pfs-auth/docs/user-guides/Environments.md

 | sandbox | Sandbox environments are publicly accessible environments that host a limited/mocked version of our application                                   |
 | app     | Environments that are not of type sandbox.
 These environment require authentication and contain application code within their deployed container. |

 IM1 PFS Auth current has the following types of application and sandbox environments.
-An environment in this context is an Apigee url connected to the im1-pfs-auth ECS container.
+An environment in this context is an Apigee URL connected to the im1-pfs-auth ECS container.

 > [!TIP]
 > For information on deploying see [Deploying to Apigee](./Deploy_To_Apigee.md)